install4j HelpDownload

 -include-options ${installer:vmOptionsTargetDirectory}/my.vmoptions

-and add a "Replace installer variables in a text file" action to replace it after you have set the the vmOptionsTargetDirectory installer variable to a suitable path with a "Set a variable" action.
+and add a "Replace installer variables in a text file" action to replace it after you have set the vmOptionsTargetDirectory installer variable to a suitable path with a "Set a variable" action.

 In addition to the VM parameters you can also modify the classpath in the .vmoptions files with the following options: